 Heaney-Grier has been guest and keynote speaker at Universities and Colleges, trade shows, conventions and non-profit venues like, The Explorers Club headquarters in Manhattan, NY.
 An established micro-influencer on social media, Heaney-Grier was named by Huffington Post as one of “28 Badass Women You Should be Following on Instagram”, and has been showcased in Instagram’s Los Angeles gallery exhibit of, “Top Game-Changing & Inspiring Women”.

-Mehgan holds a degree in Biology and Anthropology, and is an accomplished athlete, stunt diver, television personality, and marine conservationist.
-She’s also a mom, an original inductee into the Women Diver’s Hall of Fame, and a strong female figure and a positive role model for young women around the world.
+Heaney-Grier holds a degree in Ecology and Evolutionary Biology, and Anthropology.
+She’s also a mom, a mentor and strong female figure and positive role model for young people around the world.